johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/refactoring/refactoring_assistants.md

 Clone&own [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi) or install from the sources directly into Intellij.

-You can follow the instructions on the [Readme.md](https://github.com/tsantalis/RefactoringMiner/blob/intellij-psi/README.md) of the project.
+You can follow the instructions on the [Readme.md](https://github.com/tsantalis/RefactoringMiner/blob/intellij-psi/README.md) of the project (First contact: Skim the Documentation OORP p.
+61).

 Create a file named "Main.java" or any name of your choice under the subdirectory scr/org/refactoringminer/Main.java and copy&paste the following code snippet into the file.
 Run the Main.java file.